schnozz99/pdsnd_github/README.md

 Takes user input through a terminal on which city to analyse and provides a standard set of metrics Allows the user to filter the data by month and day

+Additional feature includes allowing users to review the raw data 5 rows as a time

 ### Files used
 Python code:
 bikeshareprojectfinal